martdegraaf/martdegraaf.github.io/src/blog/content/posts/branch-awards/index.md

     hidden: false # only hide on current single page
 ---

-At a project i was working on we have had some stale branches.
-And if i say stale, i mean really stale.
+At a project I was working on we have had some stale branches.
+And if I say stale, I mean really stale.
 Some branches were existing for over 8 years.
 And they were still there, not deleted, not merged, just there.
 Everybody hated them for years but could not delete them.
-Every now and then in a meeting someone would ask about them, but nobody had the rights to delete branches of other people.
+Every now and then during a meeting someone would mention the acient branches, but nobody had the rights to delete branches of people who had left the company.
 So the subject faded away untill the next time someone would ask about them.
 And this went on for years.
 I have seen this in multiple projects and it is a common problem.
 In this blog post, We can solve this problem now!

 ## The Branch Awards

 The last and final meeting were thse stale branches were discussed, a team member came up with a AI generated powershell script to give insight in the amount of stale branches.
 The default threshold was set to 6 months.
 The company had managed to collect 1337 stale branches.
 The script would give a report of the amount of stale branches per person and the oldest branch per person.
-If you have read some of my previous blog posts, you know i scripted something like this in PowerShell as well.
+If you have read some of my previous blog posts, you know I scripted something like this in PowerShell as well.
 So I arrogantly spoke up and said:

 > "You are telling us the known issue here!"